2U1/Qwen2-VL-Finetune/README.md

 # Fine-tuning Qwen2-VL

-This repository contains a script for training [Qwen2-VL](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct) without only using huggingface.
+This repository contains a script for training [Qwen2-VL](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct) with only using HuggingFace.

 ## Other projects